msherron/decoupledkit-react/docs/graphql-architecture.md

 ## GraphQL Architecture

-The GraphQL application is contained with the `__graphql_server` folder of the repository.
-This code was included in a subfolder to keep separation from the React application, but without the need for a separate codebase.
+The GraphQL application is contained in the `__graphql_server` folder of the repository.
+This code was included in a subfolder to keep it segregated from the React application without the need for a separate codebase.

 ### Node.js application

 #### `__graphql_server/package.json`

 As with standard Node application, the `package.json` serves as the manifest file for the application when the initial rendering occurs.
-The file includes the applications dependences and versions, but also defines the build task as the standard `npm start` command.
+The file includes the application's dependencies and versions.
+It also defines the build task as the standard `npm start` command.
 After installing the dependencies, the appropriate packages will be stored in the `node_modules` directory.

 ```
 {